 Weeds are likely to grow if your yards’ sub-base is contaminated or if it was not excavated thoroughly.
 Weeds should be controlled by using a weed killer, brushing the lawn consistently to keep the fiber upright, andpicking the weeds.

-Maintenance According to the Seasonal the year
+Maintenance according to the seasons

 During winter snow falls on your lawn and if stamped on to the grass an icy layer is formed.
 Do not remove compressed ice as this can damage your lawn by causing thinning of artificial grass.
 Areas where heavy snowfall is experienced, it should be allowed to melt naturally.